 At a certain age, the idea of a senior living community becomes more appealing.
-How appealing it is different for each individual, Then there are those who are fiercely independent and will have nothing to do with this group living arrangement. ‘
+How appealing this is will be different for each individual, Then there are those who are fiercely independent and will have nothing to do with this group living arrangement. ‘

 Weighing your options and deciding on where and how you will live your final decade or two is a highly personal decision that includes your socialization preferences, family support system, and budget, among other things.